ReinventDAO/Documentation/litepaper.md

 The result?
 A fragmented marketplace where everyone loses.
 Professional White-Collar Individuals can't capitalize on their expertise, and businesses miss out on the very trendy know-how they need to thrive, especially in the critical field of Emerging Tech which is shaping the new internet economy in Web3.0 or Artificial intelligence (AI).
 This is where Reinvent DAO steps in, offering a new way forward.

-### The Reinvent DAO Solution: The Composable Know-how Marketplace (CKM) <a name="solution"></a>
+### The Reinvent DAO Solution: The Programmable Know-How (PKH) <a name="solution"></a>
-Reinvent DAO’s Composable Know-How Marketplace (CKM) empowers individuals by introducing Know-How as IP Assets.These Know-How as IP Assets represent white-collar professional creators' unique skills or know-how base and act as the building blocks within the marketplace.
+Reinvent DAO’s Programmable Know-How (PKH) empowers individuals by introducing Know-How as IP Assets.These Know-How as IP Assets represent white-collar professional creators' unique skills or know-how base and act as the building blocks within the marketplace.
 Each Know-How is composed of:

 * **Pre-Fund from a Collection Sponsor:** Each Collection will have a Fund Sponsor to pre-fund the collection of the Emerging Tech IP Assets in exchange for the access to participate in Future performance of the IP assets collections.
 * **Know-How as IP Asset:** Representing the Know-How as IP Asset itself and can be linked to existing credentials or newly minted for specific asset class per Collections.
 I.e. Digital Asset Management with multiple asset classes across Strategy/Risk/Marketing/Design/Operational.
 * **Reputation Score on Profile:** Provides information about the creator's experience, certifications, and project history, allowing potential collaborators or clients to assess their reputation from previous and current contributions in the Reinvent DAO ecosystem.
-* **Leasing Know-How:** The CKM utilizes various modules (Licensing and Royalty turned into % of Royalty between Creators, Consumers, and Sponsors)
+* **Leasing Know-How:** The PKH utilizes various modules (Licensing and Royalty turned into % of Royalty between Creators, Consumers, and Sponsors)

 ### About Types in Traditional Know-How: Toolkits, Frameworks, Blueprints as Proprietary Assets <a name="framework"></a>
 Toolkits, Best Practices, Frameworks, Blueprints, Research, and Methodologies are indispensable for Consultants in Big Firms as they promote efficiency, consistency, quality, collaboration, risk mitigation, brand reputation, and scalability.
 These resources empower consultants to leverage the collective knowledge and expertise within their own niche firm, deliver high-value solutions, and meet client expectations in a competitive consulting global landscape.